Desiderata: A Poem

 Desiderata, the name of the beautiful poem below, means “things that are desired.”

-And I wouldn’t have done anything differently.
+I wouldn’t have done anything differently.
+Not a thing.

 Lack of the right body.
 Lack of the right diet.
 Lack of the right supplements.
 Lack of the right relationship with food.
 Lack of the right…life.